Website visitor alerts and notifications contain a set of the following configurable features:

-- Tag specific IPs or machine IDs of visitors and manually assign a name, physical location and personal information.
-This helps to immediately identify tagged visitors on the reports and as soon as a tagged visitor returned to the website
+- Tag specific IPs or machine IDs of visitors and manually assign a name, physical location, and personal information.
+This helps to immediately identify tagged visitors on the reports and as soon as a tagged visitor returns to the website

 Sign up to instantly track website visitors IPs!

-Setting up an email alerts and visual console notifications
+Setting up email alerts and visual console notifications

 Setting up an alert requires tagging a visitor’s IP address.
 Tagging creates an internal visitor ID to which all alerts and notifications are assigned.
 When you create an alert, the system will automatically tag a visitor IP address.